-You’ve got a whole range of metrics to help understand how well your store is performing.
+You’ve got a range of metrics to help you understand how well your store performs.

-Which are the most popular products, total sales and revenue, coupons used, stock inventory, and much more.
+Which are the most popular products, total sales and revenue, coupons used, stock inventory, and more.

 Another significant advantage of using WooCommerce to create an online store is the number of free and paid WooCommerce extensions you can use.

-As we’ve seen, you can run a full-fledged online store without investing in anything else apart from the domain and hosting.
+As we’ve seen, you can run a full-fledged online store without investing in anything besides the domain and hosting.

-That being said, you aren’t limited when it comes to extending your store’s functionality.
+That said, you aren’t limited in extending your store’s functionality.